This project must be done with a photograph that is personal to you.

 • Move the duplicated shape to another spot

-• Continue Copying and moving the shapes until you have 11 total
+• Continue to Copy and move the shape until you have at Least 11 shapes

 • You may do more shapes if you’d like